 B. Assessment and monitoring measures

 49. States should ensure that individuals and groups are able to receive and impart information relevant to the enjoyment of land-related Covenant rights.
 They must regularly monitor the implementation of tenure systems and all policies, laws and measures which affect the realization of Covenant rights in land-related contexts.
 Such processes should involve qualitative and disaggregated quantitative data collected by local communities and others, be inclusive and participatory, and pay particular attention to marginalized and disadvantaged groups.
 In countries where collective and customary tenure of land by rural communities is in place, monitoring should include participatory mechanisms to monitor the impact of specific policies on access to land for people living in the respective communities.

+49bis.
+States and stakeholders should report on land-related Covenant rights to the Parties to the Covenant and to other relevant processes, such as the Universal Periodic Review of the Human Rights Council.

 C. Corruption